Skip to content

 2. Create the Integration Module

-Add a module under crates/common/src/integrations/<id>/mod.rs (see crates/common/src/integrations/testlight.rs for reference) and expose it in crates/common/src/integrations/mod.rs.
+Add a module under crates/trusted-server-core/src/integrations/<id>/mod.rs (see crates/trusted-server-core/src/integrations/testlight.rs for reference) and expose it in crates/trusted-server-core/src/integrations/mod.rs.

 Key pieces: